Join me for a month of art

 Please email firstname.lastname@example.org and Cathy or Sean will be happy to help.

 All ebooks and other digital products are subject to copyright and may not be shared or distributed in any way or form.

-The Art Spark Summer Camp is run my me, Cathy James.
-I’m the creator of this NurtureStore website, and the author of several books including The Garden Classroom and Super Sensory Invitations to Play.
+The Art Spark Workshop is run my me, Cathy James.
+I’m the creator of the NurtureStore website, and the author of several books including The Garden Classroom and Super Sensory Invitations to Play.
 I hold a Bachelor of Arts degree and have over twenty years experience working in the field of education.
 I’ve worked in a wide variety of settings and with all age groups: from babies, toddlers and preschoolers; through the school ages; to adult learners.
 I now homeschool my two daughters using my arts-based, child-centred curriculum.
-I’m really looking forward to hosting the Art Spark Summer Camp, and I welcome you to join us for a glorious, colorful exploration of art and community.
+I’m really looking forward to hosting the Art Spark Workshop, and I welcome you to join us for a glorious, colorful exploration of art and community.